vegaprotocol/documentation/docs/tutorials/withdrawing-assets.md

 import NetworkParameter from '@site/src/components/NetworkParameter';
 import EthAddresses from '@site/src/components/EthAddresses';

 The easiest way to withdraw assets is to use the Console trading interface, which will walk you through the process and notify you of progress.
-However, if you'd like to interact with the smart contracts instead, use the instructions below.
+However, if you'd like to interact directly with Etherscan instead, use the instructions below.

 :::caution Completing a withdrawal
 Before beginning a withdrawal, it is worth confirming that there's no scheduled network restart or upgrade in the following 48 hours.